Turn strangers into readers, readers into customers, and customers into fans.

 - Forms: You’ll use forms, either within a page or on a separate landing page, to capture visitors’ contact information.

 - Landing pages: Landing pages are designed to capture a visitor’s contact information.
 How much information you can ask for depends on your existing relationship with the visitor.
 A visitor who trusts you and your content is usually willing to give up more contact details besides ‘name’ and ‘email’.
-And, thanks to landing page builders, they’re easy to create.
+And, thanks to landing page software, they’re easy to create.

 Note: While we’re on the subject of conversions, it’s worth mentioning that the process of optimizing for conversions (AKA conversion rate optimization) should be used throughout your business – not just in this stage.